Craig Breslow: College

-Breslow graduated from Yale University in 2002 with a B.A. in molecular biophysics and biochemistry, and gained admission to the NYU School of Medicine, which he deferred.
+Breslow graduated from Yale University in 2002 with a double major B.A. in molecular biophysics and biochemistry, and gained admission to the NYU School of Medicine, which he deferred.

 Breslow was captain of the Yale Bulldogs baseball team in the Ivy League.
 As a freshman in 1999, he pitched for the Middletown Giants of the New England Collegiate Baseball League; in November 2013 he was inducted into the NECBL's Hall of Fame.
-As a junior, he led Yale in victories (3) and ERA (2.61; third in the Ivy League), striking out 66 batters in 51 2/3 innings (ranking 13th in the nation in strikeouts per nine innings).
+As a junior, he led Yale with three victories and led the Ivy League with a 2.61 earned run average (ERA), striking out 66 batters in 51 2/3 innings (ranking 13th in the nation in strikeouts per nine innings).
 He earned All-Ivy honors that season, which included a 16-strikeout performance vs. Cornell, and a one-hit shutout at Harvard.
 As a senior, he led the Ivy League with a 2.56 ERA.

 In 2002, Breslow was named a Jewish Sports Review College Baseball First Team All-American, along with future major leaguers Sam Fuld and Adam Greenberg.

 Breslow was drafted in the 26th round (769th overall) of the 2002 Major League Baseball draft by the Milwaukee Brewers.
 Breslow deferred acceptance to the New York University School of Medicine because of his "love of the game".
 As of July 2017, he had deferred his acceptance to the medical school four times, as he continued to play baseball.

-Breslow reached the Major Leagues in 2005, the first Yale graduate to do so since Ron Darling (1983–95).
+Breslow reached the major leagues in 2005, the first Yale graduate to do so since Ron Darling (1983–95).
 He pitched his first game for San Diego on July 23, 2005.
 Breslow was also one of six Ivy Leaguers on major league rosters at the beginning of the 2009 season.
 In 2012, Breslow and catcher Ryan Lavarnway became the first Yale grads to be Major League teammates since 1949, and the first All-Yale battery in the major leagues since 1883.